-I’ve been directing for theatre professionally since 2002 in a wide range of productions (with rare stints as writer/deviser).
+I’ve been directing for theatre professionally since 2002 in a wide range of productions, on occasion also writing and devising.

 I’ve been working as Dramaturg on new works by various playwrights, screenwriters, and choreographers since 2000, while also holding Literary/Reader positions for two major theatre entities.

 I am a member of Stage Directors UK (SDUK).

 I’ve also been a member of the British Dramaturgs’ Network since 2012.

 My work in those areas to date includes:

 HORTENSIA UNLIMITED – a new multimedia femmage to Swiss scholar Hortensia von Salis (1659-1715), will have its world premier in June in Chur, Switzerland.
 This productions was initiated and is led by legendary singer and musician Corin Curschellas.
 (Director, Dramaturg & Co-writer)

 RADIO LUKULLUS: Freundliche Propaganda für wandelndes Publikum [Friendly Propaganda for the Wandering Public] – a new theatre work for FRECH – die Freilichtspiele Chur, Switzerland, with director Julian M. Grünthal; exploring information manipulation through the broadcasting of a radio play by Brecht and Steffin in 1940.
 Featuring 20-strong cast of professional and community actors, with five parallel and interwoven plot lines across eight locations.
 Part of BB18, a new Brecht project across Chur, Zurich and Bern for 2018.
 (Dramaturg, Co-Director & Co-writer)